-The best dollhouse
+Best dollhouse

 Dollhouse size

 Dollhouses can range from less than a foot high to over five feet tall, depending on the scale to which they’re made.
-Large dollhouses give kids more room to play, which is especially beneficial when buying a dollhouse for more than one child to share, but they can dwarf a small room.
-Plus, if your child doesn’t end up playing with their dollhouse much, it’s a lot of space to be taken up by something that’s rarely used.
+Large dollhouses give kids more room to play.
+This is beneficial when buying a dollhouse for more than one child to share, but a big dollhouse can dwarf a small room.
+Plus, if your child doesn’t end up playing with their dollhouse much, it’s a lot of space to be taken up by something that’s used rarely.
 You can find midsize dollhouses, which are still large enough not to be cramped, but not so gigantic that it’s intrusive in your home.

 Doll size